 Formation of the Blister While Hiking

-It can be created because of the friction exerted by your sock or by the insole of your shoes.
+In the land of hiking, friction emerges prominently around the feet, making it a focal point for potential blister formation during your treks.
+This friction can arise from the constant rubbing of your socks or the insoles of your shoes against the delicate skin of your feet.
 A new pair of shoes and socks that are too loose or your feet floating too much in your shoes are all factors in the development of foot blisters.

-Areas of the Foot Where They Are Created
+Areas of the Foot Where Blisters Are Arised

-- Go up a size: When buying a new pair of shoes, go one size up from your actual size.
-While your foot swells when you walk, it would promote friction and therefore the appearance of blisters.
+• Go up a size: When buying a new pair of shoes, go one size up from your actual size.
+While your foot swells when you walk, it promotes friction and therefore the appearance of blisters.

 Depending on the type of blister you have on your foot and its size, there are different effective treatment methods.
-We will see the care to be taken with small closed blisters, large closed blisters, and open blisters (also called “slammed” or “raw”).
+We will see the care to be taken with small closed blisters, large closed blisters, and open blisters.

 Treating a Small Closed Blister